slajax/rack/README.md

 Rack gives you a simple developer-focused API that lets you build, deploy, scale and manage apps on private infrastructure with ease.

+## Getting Started

+The easiest way to get started with the platform is to [sign up for an account](https://convox.com/signup) and follow the interactive setup.
+This walks you through the steps to connect your AWS account, install Rack, setup the `convox` CLI on your computer and deploy your first app.

+Read the full [Convox Documentation](https://convox.com/docs) for more details.

+## Architecture

 ### Private and Secure

 Rack runs in an isolated VPC that only you and your team have access to.
 Application builds take place in a single-tenant build service, and the resulting Docker images are stored in a private ECS Container Registry.
 Application secrets are stored in S3, encrypted with KMS, a hardware security module.
 Application logs are archived in CloudWatch LogsGroups.